WizzieWizzie/website/README.md

-# Wizzie Wizzie Vagrant
+# Wizzie Wizzie Website

-## This is a Vagrant configuration for Wizzie Wizzie.
+## This is the repository for the Wizzie Wizzie website - it is recommended to use vagrant to run and contribute to this project.

 ### 1. Install the dependencies if you do not already have them